Natural Bio-identical Hormone Replacement

 If you do not have a physician, your physician is not familiar with the benefits of Bio-identical hormone replacement, or you simply have more questions, please feel free to contact us.We have several experts on staff that will consult with you and your physician FREE of charge.
 If you are having trouble finding a physician, in most cases, we can refer you to a physician in your area.

-You can get started by calling or filling out the contact form to the right, OR by filling out the FREE hormone consultation form.
+You can get started by calling or filling out the contact form, OR by filling out the FREE hormone consultation form.
 This form will go directly to one of our in house hormone experts, who will review it and contact you back to go over the results.

 Lynne Byron brings a diverse medical background and knowledge to Olympia Pharmacy.
 She studied as an Emergency Medical Technician and received and Associates Degree from Brigham Young University.
 She served two years in the Philippines as a medical missionary.
 Her primary missionary responsibilities included lecturing on health care issues, delivering babies and giving immunizations.
 She has used natural hormone replacement therapy since her own hysterectomy in 1992.